mihaelamj/YamlMerger/README.md

 A Swift package for merging multiple YAML files from subdirectories into a single combined file.

-## Features
+## How It Works

-- Recursively scans subdirectories for YAML files (.yaml or .yml extensions)
+YAMLMerger recursively scans subdirectories for YAML files and merges them in a predictable order:

-- Sorts subdirectories and files alphabetically
-- Merges content in a predictable order
-- Outputs a single combined YAML file
+1. Folders are processed in numerical order (01 → 02 → 03 → ...)
+2. Within each folder, `__*.yaml` files are merged first (due to `__` prefix)
+3. All additional YAML files are then merged in alphabetical order
+4. The result is a single, properly structured OpenAPI specification file

 ## Directory Structure for OpenAPI Schemas